NicolaAnnu/Sparse-Matrix-Vector/README.md

-# Iterative SpMV
+# Iterative Sparse Matrix-Vector Computation

-Four implementations of an iterative sparse matrix-vector computation with periodic logical row shifts: sequential reference, C++ threads (custom ThreadPool), OpenMP (task-based and work-sharing), and MPI+OpenMP.
+This project explores parallel iterative SpMV with periodic logical shifts of matrix rows.
+A sequential reference is accompanied by C++ threads with a custom ThreadPool, OpenMP task-based and work-sharing variants, and a hybrid MPI+OpenMP implementation.

-See `REPORT_SPM..pdf` for implementation strategies, correctness methodology, and the full experimental analysis.
+Implementation choices, validation methodology, and experimental analysis are discussed in `REPORT_SPM..pdf`.

-## Project structure
+## Source layout

 ```text
 sequential/   sequential reference (iterative_SpMV.cpp)